 Every five years an external valuation of the housing stock is carried out.
 The most recent full valuation was as at 31 March 2021.
-For the years in between external valuations, a desktop exercise is carried out; as a result of the latest valuation Council dwellings were assessed to have a market valuation of £1,239.67m.
+For the years in between external valuations, a desktop exercise is carried out; as a result of this exercise Council dwellings were assessed to have a market valuation of £1,254.23m.
 A regional adjustment factor of 33% is applied to this valuation to reflect the fact that Local Authority housing is let at sub-market rents and to give a valuation on the basis of Existing Use Value for Social Housing (EUV-SH).
-After applying the regional adjustment factor, the valuation of Council dwellings is £409.09m as at 31 March 2021.
-COVID-19 is likely to have an impact upon valuations.
-This is set out further under note 15.6.
+After applying the regional adjustment factor, the valuation of Council dwellings is £413.9m as at 31 March 2022.